≡ Menu

 Mastiff Dog Breed… Everything You Need to Know at a Glance!

-Quite easily the biggest of the large breeds – even bigger than the Great Dane.
-So big that even that Mastiff puppies can be big in size!
-In fact, when you just get right down to it, probably the one thing that the adult Mastiff is best known for is his or her imposing “size”.
+They call him the Gentle Giant!
+Well, he is undoubtedly a Giant.
+In fact, the adult Mastiff stands up to a height of 30 inches and weigh up to 200 pounds or more, which make him quite easily the biggest of the giant breeds – even more significant than the Great Dane.
+So big that even Mastiff puppies can be enormous in size!
+When you just get right down to it, probably the one thing that the adult Mastiff is best known for is their imposing “size.”

 So…

 It’s probably safe to say that you really don’t need us to go on and on about this “trait”.
-So instead, let’s move on to why the English Mastiff or the “Old English Mastiff” if often called a gentle giant.
-Because when owned and raised by the “right” owner, these dogs can be very loving and extremely loyal to his human family.
+So, let’s move on to why the English Mastiff or the “Old English Mastiff,” if often called a gentle giant.
+Because when owned and raised by the “right” owner, these dogs can be very loving and extremely loyal to their human family.
+After all, ask any current Mastiff owner, and you’re sure they’ll tell you that their Mastiff loves them to death and is especially protective of the children.

 But…